 Explanatory notes which the municipal council or treasurer feels are required for adequate disclosure of the municipality's financial affairs.
 A report of long-term commitments at year end which are not readily convertible into dollar amounts which were not reported in section 7, Long term commitments at year end.
 Please include the amount incurred for cross border leases that are enabled by specific Ontario regulation.
 Please forward supporting documents by email to: FIR.mah@ontario.ca Schedule 76: GOVERNMENT BUSINESS ENTERPRISES (GBE) Please report the requested financial data that pertains to all entities deemed to be Government Business Enterprises (GBEs) as defined by section 1300 of the PSA Handbook.
 These include entities established under Ontario Regulation 599/06, Municipal Services Corporations, of the Municipal Act, 2001.
-Please list the following for each GBE.
+Please indicate the name of the GBE in each column and then list the following for each GBE.
 Statement of Financial Position Assets: